aleksanderbl29/docs-jekyll/_posts/2023-05-27-learning-github-actions.md

 On this page you should fill in the webhook url for your service and name the secret appropriately.
 Mine is called _LITTLELINK_PORTAINER_WEBHOOK_.

 ## Creating a workflow file
 For this to work you will need to create a `.github/workflows`{: .filepath} folder in your repository.
 In that folder you need a file ending in `.yml`{: .filepath}.
-You can do this with 'touch' in your folder.
+You can do this with `touch` in your folder.
 ```console
 mkdir .github && cd .github
 mkdir workflows && cd workflows
 touch webhook-call.yml
 ```
-I dont't care how you edit the file, but I generally use either *nano* or Visual Studio Code.
+I dont't care how you edit the file, but I generally use either `nano` or Visual Studio Code.
 That's done with one of these commands in the directory
 ```console
 sudo nano webhook-call.yml